szczyglis-dev/py-gpt/README.md

 For supported models/providers, you can alternatively enable the provider-side image-generation remote tool in `Config -> Settings -> Remote Tools`.
 When available, this lets the model generate images natively without the inline plugin.

-## Chat with Agents
+## Agents

-**Chat with Agents** is PyGPT's multi-agent work mode for tasks that benefit from delegation, parallel execution, tool use, verification, and specialist workers.
+**Agents** is PyGPT's multi-agent work mode for tasks that benefit from delegation, parallel execution, tool use, verification, and specialist workers.
 It uses a dedicated runtime built on LlamaIndex agent workflows and is separate from the older `Agent (LlamaIndex)` and `Agent (OpenAI)` modes, as well as from the separate `Autonomous mode`.

 The **Workflow** selector below the system prompt lets you choose how the agent workflow operates.
 The default is **Chat**.